DARSakthi/DARSakthi.github.io/other.markdown

   [9] Maths to Award the Fields Medal, its Nobel Prize Equivalent, but is There a Numbers Problem?
 Daniel Keane.
 From <a href="https://www.abc.net.au/news/2022-06-28/fields-medal-female-inclusion-a-challenge-in-maths-award/101161564">ABC News (Australia)</a>.
   [10] The Lie of “It’s Just Math.”
 Jade Master.
 From <a href="https://jadeedenstarmaster.wordpress.com/2020/12/11/the-lie-of-its-just-math/">Cat Blog</a>.
   [11] Doing Math in Jest.
 Gizem Karaali.
 From <a href="https://arxiv.org/abs/1812.09601">arXiv:1812.09601</a>.
+  [12] Mathematics Beyond Secrecy and Surveillance.
+Just Mathematics Collective.
+From <a href="https://www.justmathematicscollective.net/nsa_statement.html">justmathematicscollective.net<\a>.
+See also references therein.
-  [12] The Responsibility of the Scientist Today.
+  [13] The Responsibility of the Scientist Today.
 Alexandre Grothendieck. <a href="http://matematicas.unex.es/~navarro/res/scientist.pdf">Translation here</a>.
 </span>

 &nbsp;